fortinetdev/terraform-provider-fortios/website/docs/r/fortios_authentication_rule.html.markdown

 * `srcaddr` - Select an IPv4 source address from available options.
 Required for web proxy authentication.
 The structure of `srcaddr` block is documented below.
 * `dstaddr` - Select an IPv4 destination address from available options.
 Required for web proxy authentication.
 The structure of `dstaddr` block is documented below.
 * `srcaddr6` - Select an IPv6 source address.
 Required for web proxy authentication.
 The structure of `srcaddr6` block is documented below.
+* `dstaddr6` - Select an IPv6 destination address from available options.
+Required for web proxy authentication.
+The structure of `dstaddr6` block is documented below.
 * `ip_based` - Enable/disable IP-based authentication.
 Once a user authenticates all traffic from the IP address the user authenticated from is allowed.
 Valid values: `enable`, `disable`.
 * `active_auth_method` - Select an active authentication method.
 * `sso_auth_method` - Select a single-sign on (SSO) authentication method.